jonasbn/perl-app-yak/README.md

 - `--nodebug`, disables debug output even if confgured or provided as `--debug`, see above
 - `--noconfig`, disables reading of the configuration file, (see ["CONFIGURATION"](#configuration)) and you have to rely on the command line arguments
 - `--nochecksums`, disables reading of the global checksums file (see ["DATA\_SOURCE"](#data_source))
+- `--about`, emits output on configuration and invocation and terminates with success.

 Command line arguments override the configuration.

 ## RETURN VALUES

-- `0`, everything is okay
+- `0`, success, everything is okay
-- `1`, a located filed did not match the designated checksum
+- `1`, failure, a located filed did not match the designated checksum

+Note that `--about` return as success with out processing any data apart from reading configuration and parsing command line arguments.

 # CONFIGURATION